Should I Major in Environmental Studies?

 The objective of a Master's program in Environmental Studies is to prepare a workforce of capable, passionate thinkers trained in an interdisciplinary field who are determined to solve some of the world's most complex and challenges issues.
 Ranging from climate change to ecosystem health to population growth, the world needs people who are knowledgeable of the social, economic, geopolitical and environmental considerations of these issues and who can develop and implement solutions to them.

 Career Pathways for a Master's in Environmental Studies

 There is a plethora of career pathways that a person with a Master's in Environmental Studies may choose from.
 Ranging from horticulturist, park warden, peace corps worker, climatologist, eco-journalist, environmental consultant, high school science teacher, environmental policy analyst to environment, health and safety officer, just to name a few.

 If a Master's degree in Environmental Studies is of interest to student who do not have the option of relocating, then an online degree may be a great option.
-Examples of available online programs include Green Mountain College's Sustainable MBA, Master's of Science in Environmental Studies and Master of Science in Sustainable Food Systems as well as the University of Illinois' Master of Arts in Environmental Studies.
+Examples of available online programs include the University of Illinois' Master of Arts in Environmental Studies.
 Online degrees are often the same length in duration with the same requirements, but are often less expensive than on-campus degrees.